Vikings backup S Jayron Kearse arrested on suspicion of DWI

 The patrol says Kearse had a blood alcohol level of 0.10 percent, above Minnesota’s legal limit of 0.08 percent, and a loaded firearm in the car.

 The 25-year-old Kearse was booked into jail on suspicion of DWI and carrying a firearm without a permit.
+He was released later Sunday after posting $6,000 bond.
 There was no word on if he had a lawyer yet who could comment on his behalf.

 The Vikings say the team is aware of Kearse’s arrest and gathering additional information.